SuperSonicSites/inteck3d/content/_index.md

 service3_desc: "Our drawings aren’t just a sketch of your vision; they can make your plans a reality.
 Our specialists can produce architectural drawings that allow you to request permanent applications.
 Take our blueprints, give them to your builder and start construction right away!"

-heading2: What Can An Architectural Visualization Specialist Do For You?
+heading2: What Can Our Architectural Visualization Specialist Do For You?
 heading2_sub: "At Inteck3D, we’re all about service and what we can do for you.
 We offer a variety of different options from 2D drafting to 3D images, videos, and 360 tours.
 If you’re someone looking to build a dream house or a kitchen or basement renovation you’ll likely want a different product than a landlord wanting to showcase and market their condo or housing development.
 <br><br>
 <strong>Our Bronze</strong> quality images and video renders are perfect for visualizing spatial orientation and referencing.
 The renders can be produced almost instantaneously and are inexpensive, although not superb quality.